games-on-whales/wolfmanager/docs/technical/authentication.md

 ## Overview

-The WolfUI authentication system uses Next-Auth with JWT strategy and implements a robust session management system with server-side validation and client-side handling of expired sessions.
+The WolfManager authentication system uses Next-Auth with JWT strategy and implements a robust session management system with server-side validation and client-side handling of expired sessions.

 ## Architecture